Pontryagin-Optimal Control of a non-Hermitian Qubit: Supplementary Plots and Animations

 \section{Supplementary Plots and Animations}

-We provide supplementary animations in the accompanying slide deck \cite{Sup_Mat_Ani}.
-These animations are designed to offer clear visual illustrations of the following points: \begin{enumerate} \item (Slide 2) We illustrate bi--orthogonal states on the Bloch sphere (see~\cite{Ashida_2020}), in preparation for subsequent animations. \item (Slides 3--4) We demonstrate how adiabatic following can succeed or fail, using closed loop parameter trajectories of duration $T = 100\,T_1$.
-Adiabatic following works just as in the Hermitian case if our entire trajectory stays on the stable eigensheet (slide 3), but fails when we encircle an EP and thereby force a stability exchange (slide 4) (see \cite{Nenciu_1992}). \item (Slides 5--6) Stability exchange when encircling an EP can also be understood as resulting in chiral state exchange.
-We illustrate a situation where we perform a clockwise encircling that stays on the stable eigensheet (slide 5), in contrast with a counter--clockwise encircling that attempts to follow the lossy eigensheet \cite{Zhong2018}. \item (Slides 7--8) Pure state optimal manifold dynamics from Pontryagin control cover the entire surface of the Bloch sphere over moderate time intervals for moderate manifold energy boundaries (which limit the maximum Rabi rotation rates $|\boldsymbol{\Omega}|$ available to the controller).
-These are animated versions of each panel in Fig.~\ref{fig_pure_control}. \item (Slides 9--11) Pontryagin control under inefficient measurement ($\eta <1$) leads to difficulties in the exact targeting of pure final states.
-However, we illustrate here that attainment of nearly--pure final states is possible, and that larger values of $\alpha$ can significantly improve the purity of final states reached by trajectories $t \gtrsim T_1$; our animations here supplement Figs.~\ref{fig-Pontryagin-mixed} and \ref{fig-pontryagin-accel}. \end{enumerate}
+We provide supplementary animations in the accompanying slide deck \cite{Sup_Mat_Ani_Revised}.
+These animations are designed to offer clear visual illustrations of the following points: \begin{enumerate} \item (Slide 3) We illustrate bi--orthogonal states on the Bloch sphere (see Ashida et al., 2020), in preparation for subsequent animations. \item (Slides 5--6) We demonstrate how adiabatic following can succeed or fail, using closed loop parameter trajectories of duration $T = 100\,T_1$.
+Adiabatic following works just as in the Hermitian case if our entire trajectory stays on the stable eigensheet (slide 5), but fails when we encircle an EP and thereby force a stability exchange (slide 6) (see \cite{Nenciu_1992}). \item (Slides 8--9) Stability exchange when encircling an EP can also be understood as resulting in chiral state exchange.
+We illustrate a situation where we perform a clockwise encircling that stays on the stable eigensheet (slide 8), in contrast with a counter--clockwise encircling that attempts to follow the lossy eigensheet \cite{Zhong2018}. \item (Slides 11--12) Pure state optimal manifold dynamics from Pontryagin control cover the entire surface of the Bloch sphere over moderate time intervals for moderate manifold energy boundaries (which limit the maximum Rabi rotation rates $|\boldsymbol{\Omega}|$ available to the controller).
+These are animated versions of each panel in Fig.~\ref{fig_pure_control}. \item { (Slides 14--18)} Pontryagin control under inefficient measurement ($\eta <1$) leads to difficulties in the exact targeting of pure final states.
+We show additional plots and animations detailing this decoherence.
+We then develop further examples illustrating here that the issue can be mitigated, demonstrating attainment of increasingly pure final states using increasing controller agility.
+Larger values of $\alpha$ can significantly improve the purity of final states reached by trajectories $t \gtrsim T_1$; our animations here supplement Figs.~\ref{fig-Pontryagin-mixed} and \ref{fig-pontryagin-accel}. \end{enumerate}